 Terrace Fire & Rescue responds to highway traffic accidents, medical emergencies, hazardous material spills and, of course, fire calls.
 As a new Volunteer member, you would be required to concentrate your time learning to be a Firefighter.
 As you gain experience, you will be able to move into other areas of emergency response.

-Yes, the Fire Chief, one Deputy Fire Chief, eight full-time Firefighters and one full-time Administrative Clerk.
+Yes, the Fire Chief, one Deputy Fire Chief, ten full-time Firefighters, and one full-time Administrative Clerk.

 As a Volunteer Firefighter you will: